Novel View Synthesis using DDIM Inversion: Experiments

 We compare our results with NViST \cite{jang2024nvistwildnewview} in Figure \ref{fig:comparison_fig}.
 It is evident that our method synthesizes the target with high fidelity and is able to generate results for near as well as far target views, where NViST fails.

 \textbf{Unseen classes}: We show qualitative results on 6 unseen classes in Figure \ref{fig:unseen_classes}.
 We cover outdoor and indoor scenes, as well as include large and small object classes in the test set.
 Even on unseen classes, we are able to generate high-resolution reconstruction for a diverse set of scenes.
+For evaluation on unseen classes, the unseen class is treated as an additional label.
+We obtain its semantic embedding and provide it to the model at test time.

 \textbf{Out of domain data}: To evaluate zero‑shot generalization beyond MVImgNet, we assembled an out‑of‑domain test set by downloading freely‑licensed photographs from Unsplash \cite{unsplash2025} featuring natural scenes.
+Since web images lack ground-truth camera parameters, we identify the most visually similar scene in MvImgNet in terms of viewpoint.
+The camera parameters of this nearest neighbor are then used as a proxy for the web image.
+For target views, we analogously select the corresponding frame from the same scene in which the closest viewing-angle image resides, and adopt its parameters.
 We show the results and compare with Zero123++ \cite{shi2023zero123singleimageconsistent} in Figure \ref{fig:ood_results}.
 While both methods successfully generate plausible novel viewpoints, our approach produces more faithful surface textures and preserves natural scene characteristics.